build-trust/ockam-website/src/content/learn/how-to-guides/high-performance-team/engineering_levels.md

 You can find open roles on The Team [here](https://www.ockam.io/team#open-roles).

+##How to use this Guide

-This guide should not be read column-wise.
-Instead, it should be thought of holistically from left to right.
-For example, a Senior Engineer at Level 4 would be expected to master of the characteristics of an Engineer and bring strong repeatable competence in their role as a Sr Engineer.
-They should look at the qualities of a a Level 5 Principal engineer as growth areas and put a plan in place to grown those skills.
+Think of this matrix, holistically, from left to right.
+For example, a `Level 4 Senior Engineer`  would be a master at the characteristics of an `Engineer` and bring strong repeatable competence into their role as a `Sr Engineer`.
+The qualities in the column of `Level 5 Principal Engineer` can be used as a guide to grow new skills.

 What we do is who we are.
 We bring this philosophy to our engineer roles.
-Because we are a small and growing team most people spend most of their time completing tasks regardless of their levels.
-An Architect's at Level 7 is responsible for *exploring their space*, *defining a set of problems*, then *picking a solution* before *completing / shipping the tasks*.
+Because we are a small and growing team we spend most of their time *completing tasks* regardless of our level.
+A `Level 7 Architect` is responsible for *exploring their space*, *defining a set of problems*, then *picking a solution*, before *building / shipping the tasks*.

 ## Engineering - Individual Contributors